barberd/coco9511pak/Basic Patch/README.md

 So, the native software format provides more precision and greater range, but is also slower.
 The Am9511 has less precision and range, but is still good enough for almost all use cases, and is much faster.

 Use of a number in BASIC that does not fit within the Am9511's range results in an OV (overflow) error when sending an operation to the Am9511.
-Time is also spent in converting values between systems when writing to or reading from the Am9511, but this overhead is dwarfed by the time saved by the APU processing.
+Time is also spent in converting values between systems when writing to or reading from the Am9511, but this overhead is far less than the time saved by the APU processing.

 ## Benchmarking